nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/nxql.md

 SELECT MIN(my:value), MAX(my:value) FROM Document WHERE dc:title = 'bar'
 ```

-Since Nuxeo 5.9.6 you can use `ecm:ancestorId =`&nbsp;with an id as an alternative to `ecm:path STARTSWITH`&nbsp;with a path:
+Since Nuxeo 5.9.6 you can use `ecm:ancestorId =` with an id as an alternative to `ecm:path STARTSWITH` with a path:

 ```sql
 SELECT * FROM Document WHERE ecm:ancestorId = 'c5904f77-299a-411e-8477-81d3102a81f9'
 SELECT * FROM Document WHERE ecm:ancestorId <> 'c5904f77-299a-411e-8477-81d3102a81f9'
 ```

-Since Nuxeo 6.0-HF06 or Nuxeo 7.2 you can use `ecm:acl`&nbsp;(usually with correlated wildcards):
+Since Nuxeo 6.0-HF06 or Nuxeo 7.2 you can use `ecm:acl` (usually with correlated wildcards):

 ```
 SELECT * FROM Document WHERE ecm:acl/*1/principal = 'bob'